photo: r. whittaker

 I’ve been accepted at Pomona College as a junior.
-It was a miracle.
-My younger brother is already there on a scholarship and I inherit his friends.
+It's a miracle.
+My younger brother is already there on a full scholarship and I inherit his friends.
 One of them is Malcolm Hall.

 Malcolm grew up in Los Alamos NM where his father and mother were both nuclear physicists.

 I’m with my brother and our now mutual friends.
 We’re having some jug wine and enjoying ourselves.
 Malcolm’s talking about writing lyrics for a Country and Western song.
 "I’ve only got a couple of lines," he says - "I gave her my heart, but she had it transplanted.
 Now a stranger is making me cry.”

 Malcolm never seemed very serious.
 But when both your parents helped make the atomic bomb, what’s the future in being serious?